pdimens/harpy/development.md

 For the ease of installation for end-users, Harpy has a [recipe](https://github.com/bioconda/bioconda-recipes/blob/master/recipes/harpy/meta.yaml) and [build script](https://github.com/bioconda/bioconda-recipes/blob/master/recipes/harpy/build.sh) in Bioconda, which makes it available for download and installation.
-A copy of the recipe and build script is also stored in `misc/meta.yml` and `misc/build.sh`.
+A copy of the recipe and build script is also stored in `resources/meta.yml` and `resources/build.sh`.
 The yaml file is the metadata of the package, including software deps and their versions.
 The build script is how conda will install all of Harpy's parts.
-In order to modify these files for a new release, you need to fork `bioconda/bioconda-recipes`, create a new branch, modify the Harpy `meta.yml` (and possibly `build.sh`) files.
-Bioconda has an bot that looks for changes to the version number in the `meta.yml` file and will automatically submit a Pull Request when it notices that's been changed.
+Now that Harpy is hosted on bioconda, when a new version is tagged with a release, Bioconda will automatically create a pull request (after a delay), typically not requiring any intervention on the development side for the newest Harpy version to be released for conda installation.

 ## The Harpy repository
 ### structure